ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 ## Step 3: Create the Forward Proxy
 {: #step-3-create-the-forward-proxy}

 Use the command line to issue the following commands on to the {{site.data.keyword.vpx_full}}.
-In our scenario, only one of the two {{site.data.keyword.BluSoftlayer_notm}} DNS servers are added.
+In our scenario, only one of the two IBM Cloud DNS servers are added.

 ```
 add cr vserver vs_forward_cache HTTP 10.114.27.3 80 -cachetype forward -redirect origin